Kidar Sharma: Career

-Kidar's big directing break came in 1940 when asked to complete the film Tumhair Jeet.
+Kidar's big directing break came in 1940 when asked to complete the film Tumhari Jeet.
 Upon its completion he was given the opportunity to direct his own screenplay for Aulad / Dil Hi to Hai, which met with some success.
 He was then asked to direct Chitralekha (1941) which became a smash hit and gave Kidar credibility as a director.
 He would go on to begin producing his own movies, casting Raj Kapoor and Madhubala in their first film Neel Kamal.
 He would also cast Geeta Bali in her first movie, Sohag Raat (1948) and later he would team her with Raj Kapoor for the film Bawre Nain (1950).
 That same year he directed Jogan starring Nargis and Dilip Kumar.
 In the late 1950s Jawaharlal Nehru who had heard Sharma's lyrics, summoned him and asked him to become director-in-chief of the Children's Film Society.
 Kidar Sharma would work on many movies for the Children's Film Society, including the film Jaldeep which would go on to receive international acclaim.
 In 1958, he would work for one year directing movies in Singapore for Shaw Brothers Studio.

+Death and legacy

-An outstanding poet, Sharma wrote some of the most memorable songs including Balam aayo baso more man mein, Dukh kay ab din beetat nahi, Khayalon Mein Kisike (Bawre Nain), Kabhi Tanhaiyon Mein Bhi (Hamari Yaad Aayegi) and Teri duniya mein dil lagta nahi.
+An outstanding poet, Sharma wrote some of the most memorable songs including Balam aayo baso more man mein, Dukh kay ab din beetat nahi, Khayalon Mein Kisike Iss Tarah Aaya Nahin Karte (Bawre Nain), Kabhi Tanhaiyon Mein Yuun Hamari Yaad Aaeygi (Hamari Yaad Aayegi) and Teri duniya mein dil lagta nahi.
 Kidar would continue to contribute as a lyricist and to write and direct films through the 1990s.
-Ironically, many Indian film critics and historians argued that he deserved the highest cinema award from the government of India but he died a day before he was to receive the Raj Kapoor Award, named in honour of the actor he helped make a success.
+Ironically, many Indian film critics and historians argued that he deserved the highest cinema award from the government of India but he died on 29 April 1999 in Mumbai a day before he was to receive the Raj Kapoor Award, named in honour of the actor he helped make a success.

 His autobiography, The One and Lonely Kidar Sharma was published posthumously in 2002, edited by his son Vikram Sharma.